MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Results

 Figure~\ref{fig:recall_curve} visualizes average recall across all five fields with respect to model size.
-In both with and without OCR settings, performance generally scales with model capacity.
+In both no-OCR and OCR-assisted settings, performance generally scales with model capacity.
 However, several models deviate from this trend, suggesting that alignment strategies and training data play crucial roles.
 Notably, our RL-optimized model (Ours-GRPO) outperforms much larger baselines under no-OCR conditions, highlighting the potential of benchmark-driven optimization.

 These results confirm the difficulty of end-to-end report interpretation, especially in the absence of OCR.
-On average, field-level recall drops by 10–20\% when OCR input is removed.
+On average, field-level recall drops by 10--20\% when OCR input is removed.
 This gap reveals substantial headroom for improving visual-text alignment and structured reasoning in VLMs, further motivating the need for targeted benchmarks such as MedRepBench.

+\paragraph{No-OCR Failure Modes.} Manual inspection shows three recurring error patterns in end-to-end VLM outputs: (1) character-level mistakes on fine-print numeric values and units, (2) layout misalignment in nested tables or multi-column reports, and (3) missed abnormality flags when visual cues are subtle or separated from the corresponding value.
+These failures explain why OCR-assisted pipelines remain strong while also motivating models that can jointly preserve text, layout, and visual grounding.